 Born in Italy to Russian parents, Pietro became an apprentice shoemaker at the age of 12.
 In 1898 he went to Paris and worked as a master shoemaker for all the important fashion houses of the day.
 He continued his studies in London before returning to Paris.

 In 1904 he opened his own shoe salon – Rue Vendome 26 in Paris.
 To attract clientele, Pietro posted a sign in the shop window proclaiming he was “the most expensive shoemaker in the world.”
 His statement soon became fact.
 Before long, the wealthiest women from around the world began to take notice.

 Only a very select clientele could afford his services.
 Before he would even agree to add a woman to his list, he would demand a deposit of US$1,000.
-That’s the equivalent of over US$100,000 today.
+That’s the equivalent of over $135,000 in Aussie dollars today.
 He would take the cost of each pair of shoes from this payment.

 Even after such an enormous financial outlay, he gave the women absolutely no say in the style, fabric or decoration of the shoes.
 Amazingly, he would not even reveal when they would be finished.

-If he accepted the lady as a client, he would ask her to walk barefoot in front of him so he could study their gait, foot shape and movement.
-This was quite shocking.
-It was akin to these wealthy society women parading nude.
+If he accepted the lady as a client, he would ask her to walk barefoot in front of him so he could study her gait, foot shape and movement.
+This was quite shocking as it was like asking these wealthy society women to parade nude.
+During this era, women’s extremities were always to be modestly covered.
 Quelle horreur!
-This was because, at that time, women’s extremities were always to be modestly covered.
 This saucy detail added even more intrigue to owning Pietro’s shoes.